document-intelligence/DI-2022/_pages/cfp.md

 ## UPDATES

+- May 9: Clarified which template for Word authors and which document class for LaTeX authors to use for submission.
+See [Submissions](#submissions).
 - April 22: Added link to the [Conflict of Interest Policy for ACM Publications](https://www.acm.org/publications/policies/conflict-of-interest).
 - April 22: Added link to the [Standard ACM Conference Proceedings Template](https://www.acm.org/publications/proceedings-template).
 - April 15: Paper submission deadline extended to May 17, 2021.